Create a Website Account - Manage notification subscriptions, save form progress and more.

 A property owner in the state of Minnesota may only receive homestead benefits at one place.
 This homestead must be their "place of abode by intention and in fact on January 2nd" (Administrators Manual).
 If you claim more than one homestead in the State of Minnesota there will be a penalty applied.
 For more information, contact the Assessor's Office.

-Please make sure you have all the proper documents with you when you apply for a REAL ID/DL.
+Please make sure you have all the proper documents with you when you apply for the 1st time for a REAL ID/DL.
 Specific Documents Requirements

 For more information see our License pages